3 Tips on Training Today’s Female Athletes

 For any type of lower body “knee dominant” training we do, we want to make sure we have an equal amount of “hip dominant” training, keeping a 1:1 if not 1:2 ratio of anterior to posterior exercises.
-Many of our posterior chain movements follow a higher volume approach to combat all the years of inadequate strength and activation.
+Many of our posterior chain movements follow a higher volume approach.
+This is to combat all the years of inadequate strength and activation.
 So, if we were to squat for sets of five, we might be doing RDLs for sets of 8-10.

 Think about running, going up for a layup, stepping into a baseball swing, or shuffling to play defense.

-On day 1, we focus on progressing our athletes into single-legged RDL variations, focusing on their proprioception and force production.
+We focus on progressing our athletes into single-legged RDL variations, focusing on their proprioception and force production.
 This comes towards the end of the workout after we have already performed our major double leg push for the day, which is usually some sort of squat variation.

-On day 2, we focus on an auxiliary single leg push movements with variations of split squats, rear foot elevated split squats, lunges and step-ups.
+We focus on an auxiliary single leg push movements with variations of split squats, rear foot elevated split squats, lunges and step-ups.

-On day 3, depending on the level of the athlete and season of the year, we will perform either another double or single leg push exercise as a primary strength movement.
+Depending on the level of the athlete and season of the year, we will perform either another double or single leg push exercise as a primary strength movement.
 For most beginner athletes, we start off with the hex bar deadlift and transition into a loaded barbell split squat or lunge as they get close to their competitive season.

 Don’t be responsible for another statistic